ceilfors/notes/notes/Ahrens,_How_to_Take_Smart_Notes.md

 		- There are many things in product development that utilises hypothesis, like LVT, or lean start up

-- write what you read
-	- "Re-reading is especially dangerous because of the mere-exposure effect: The moment we become familiar with something, we start believing we also understand it.
-Not op of that, we also tend to like it more (Bornstein 1989)." p86
-	- "We will happily enjoy the feeling of getting smarter and more knowledgable while in reality staging as dumb as we were.
-This warm feeling disappears quickly when we try to explain what we read in our own words in writing" p86
-	- "We have to choose between feeling smarter or becoming smarter.
-And while writing down an idea feels like a detour, extra time spent, not writing it down is the real waste of time, as it renders most of what we read as ineffectual." p86

-- Learning requires deliberate practice
-	- "It requires effort"
-	- "Trying to skip this step would be like going to the gym and trying to work out with the least effort possible.
-That just doesn't make sense, just like it wouldn't make sense to hire a coach to do the heavy lifting" p87

 - The learning fallacy p88-89
 	- Teachers putting attempt to make learning easier.
 It's like fast food.
 		- Don't understand why a structure makes student dumber